iisys-hof/liferay-shindig-portlets/README.md

 Installation:

-1. (optional )Import into Liferay 7 IDE
-2. Build using Maven with package goal
+1. Project has to be placed in a folder called "ShindigPortlet-portlet" in the "portlets" folder of a Liferay SDK.
+2. Import in Liferay IDE using "Liferay project from existing source"
+3. Right click on project and execute Liferay - SDK - war
-3. Put generated war in Liferay's "deploy" folder
+4. Put generated war in Liferay's "deploy" folder
-4. Restart Liferay (optional)
+5. Restart Liferay (optional)

-Configuration file: /src/main/resources/portlet.properties
+Configuration file: /docroot/WEB-INF/src/portlet.properties